 I don’t look at cloud storage services like Dropbox, Google Drive, and OneDrive as cloud storage services.
 I would rather view them as cloud synchronization services – They keep copies of the same files on every device you have linked to your account, and do all of the work of making sure you have the same files on every device.
+It might be a good idea to look into the Desktop Management Process if you wanted to understand how cloud computing can support you if you’re starting a business.

 What that means is when you link your devices to these services, they keep a copy of each file on every device, which does count against your computer storage limits.
 So if you’re running out to space on your computer, or your computer is running super slow, it could possibly be that all of those files you think you have “in the cloud” are also taking up precious space on your computer.